Open-Source-Armada/OSA-Night-Gaunt-Mk1/README.md

 # OSA-Night-Gaunt-Mk1
-A experimental 6 gun stealth ship, made to target slow vulnerable civilian ships like surface miners.
+A experimental 6 gun stealth ship, made to target slow vulnerable civilian ships like surface miners, comes in autocannon and laser variants.

 //Specs//